Direct optimization of the probability of lesion origin in proton treatment planning for low-grade glioma patients: Introduction

 We implemented our approach within the open-source treatment planning toolkit matRad \cite{Wieser2017}, using the nonlinear quasi-Newton interior-point methods from IPOPT \cite{Waechter2006} to minimize a weighted sum of dose-volume and POLO model-based objectives.
 While we aim to approach the quality of clinical reference plans, our focus here is on showing the feasibility and overall efficacy of POLO model-based optimization.

 The paper is structured as follows: in \cref{sec:methods} we introduce the theoretical and application-related concepts underlying the integration framework, including a definition of the POLO model, the derived model-based optimization functions, their implementation and finally, some details on the design choices made for treatment planning.
 Results on the dose/LET\textsubscript{d} distributions, POLO maps, as well as treatment outcome predictions are then covered in \cref{sec:results}.
 We round off the paper with a discussion and concluding remarks in \cref{sec:discussion} and \cref{sec:conclusion}.
-For interested readers, \cref{sec:matrad-functions} includes mathematical definitions of the dose-volume functions used for conventional plan optimization.
+For interested readers, \hyperref[sec:matrad-functions]{\textbf{Appendix}} includes mathematical definitions of the dose-volume functions used for conventional plan optimization, the computational costs for all optimization cases, and an example of robust optimization.